-Having clear procedures on how to maintain a normal rhythm
+Having clear procedures on how to maintain a normal pace

-No matter how many lists of tips and tricks we put together and shared on Slack, working from home can be extremely difficult for extroverted people who are motivated to be in a full room who have a lot of energy to share or those who need a more rigid context.
-That's why we have fixed appointments throughout the week - daily standup, start and end of the week calls on Monday and Friday.
-We are constantly checking if our procedures are up to date, if everybody can have access to important information when needed and they do not depend on other colleagues.
+No matter how many lists of tips and tricks we put together and shared on Slack, working from home can be extremely difficult for extroverted people who are motivated to be in a full room, who have a lot of energy to share or for those who need a more rigid context.
+That's why we have fixed meetings throughout the week - daily standup, start and end of the week calls on Monday and Friday.
+We are constantly checking if our procedures are up to date, if everybody has access to important information when needed, and they do not depend on other colleagues.
 And we do it together, having everybody’s input so we can safely assume nobody is feeling uncomfortable doing it.

 Psychologically speaking, we need order and routine in our lives, it keeps our sense of identity on track and helps us organize our work.
 When there is chaos around you, your brain has difficulty seeing patterns, predicting the near future, and focusing on achieving goals - which is what it is actually designed to do.

-Maintaining productivity at at least the same levels as before
+Maintaining productivity at least the same levels as before